 There is immense hope for the souls in purgatory, as paradise with their creator is guaranteed and within reach.
 St. Catherine of Genoa said: “For the souls in purgatory there is great joy as well as pain as they know for certain they are bound for Heaven!”

-Can Prayers Help the Souls in Purgatory?
+Can Praying for the Dead Help the Souls in Purgatory?

 As the Bible and Catholic tradition point out, our prayers can help the heaven-bound souls in purgatory.
 Countless saints and mystics have defended these claims.
 Once in heaven, these purified souls, or saints, can intercede for others before the throne of God—making our prayers for the souls in purgatory even more meaningful in the long term.
 St. Pope John Paul II said that “praying for the souls in purgatory is the highest act of supernatural charity.”

 Over the years, the Church has also collected and developed special prayers that are offered for souls in purgatory.
-The most commonly known prayers for the deceased are the Prayer of St. Gertrude and the Prayer for the Faithful Departed, which are found below.
+The most commonly known prayers for the dead are the Prayer of St. Gertrude and the Prayer for the Faithful Departed, which are found below.

 Prayer of St. Gertrude